 Inspect the locks on your doors and windows:

 Make sure your house is safe and secure.
 Oil any sticky locks and consider a home security system.
 Outdoor lighting adds allure to your home and can increase safety.

-Check Under your sinks and anywhere you can access exposed pipes.
+Check under your sinks and anywhere you can access exposed pipes.
 Make certain there isn’t any dampness that could indicate a small leak in the pipes.
-If you come across any opossum, Opossum Removal is key.
+If you come across any opossums, Opossum Removal is key.

 Inspect for termites and other pests: